DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Goblin warriors x 3:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
 Their saves are physical.
 Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
 They are equipped with leather armor, belt axe, shortsword, light crossbow, 6 bolts, and 1d6 sp.
 XP: 5+1)_

-**Goblin serjeant:** _(This lawful evil humanoid's vital stats are HD 2d6, HP 11, AC 16, MV 20 ft.
+**Goblin serjeant:** _(This goblin serjeant’s vital statistics are HD 2d6.
+HP 11.
+AC 16.
+MV 20 ft. disposition law/evil.
 His saves are physical.
-His special ability is darkvision 60 ft., light sensitivity [-1 to attacks in bright light], and +1 damage on attacks due to high strength.
-He wears a breastplate and is equipped with a shield, morning star, shortsword, whip, a brass belt ring with keys to #18 and #20.
-He also wears a silver armlet [worth 5 gp] and has 3d6 sp.
-XP: 32)_
+His special abilities include darkvision 60 ft., light sensitivity, imposing a –1 penalty to attack rolls in bright light, and a +1 bonus to damage rolls due to strength.
+He wears a breastplate and carries a medium wooden shield, a morning star, a short sword, and a whip.
+He also carries a brass belt ring with keys to areas 18 and 20, wears a silver armlet worth 5 gold, and has 3d6 silver in coin.
+XP 32.)_

 20. Prison and Torture Chamber, 25' diameter: